Copyright © Media Law International 2022. All Rights Reserved.

 With broad industry coverage, Ashurst works across segments.
 The team assists with matters involving e-commerce, data protection, intellectual property, gaming and commercial contracts.
 Lawyers advise on transactional and regulatory matters, mergers and acquisitions, joint ventures and structured finance.

 Atanaskovic Hartnell’s corporate and commercial department is focussed on transactional, regulatory and disputes within the TMT sector.
-Under the leadership of John Atanaskovic, the team advises on convergence of telecommunications and media, foreign investment restrictions, spectrum allocation and reallocation, carriage and content services and datacasting.
+The team advises on convergence of telecommunications and media, foreign investment restrictions, spectrum allocation and reallocation, carriage and content services and datacasting.
 Other areas of specialisation include joint ventures, licence rights and obligations.